infosec-ucalgary/magpieCTF-2025/crypto/ShadowCrackerEasy/README.md

 Flag: `magpieCTF{christinadeath}`

 ## Backstory
-The NYDP seized the computer of [InsertSuspect] and obtained the etc/shadow file.
+The NYDP seized the computer of Harriette and obtained the etc/shadow file.
 Unfortunately it appears to be encrypted, and no one at the NYDP has the time to crack it. find the password.

 ## Intended Solve

-Use rockyou.txt with john the ripper to get the flag
+You see Harriette is in the list of users.
+Grab the hash "$6$cL0SgXQsoQgIbTpy$7bo3q.D2oWI7ikcJCnNdCZA1J5qLxPqsjF88TWikyO.ujwWP1V3mBJcGe1qbV.NkxYAiE/rMpp4iyV6cla1z/.", place the hash inside passwd.txt and use john --wordlist=/usr/share/wordlists/rockyou.txt passwd.txt to crack the hash.
+Finally use john --show to see the password

 ## Handouts

-*Insert list of things that must be given out so that the challenge is actually possible.*

-- shadow
+- dist/shadow_output.txt

-## TODO
-Assign this challenge to a suspect, and set the username to said suspect.